dart pub outdated

 By default, includes prereleases

-when determining the last package versions (--prereleases
+when determining the last package versions (--prereleases).

-To not consider preleases, use
+To not consider preleases, use --no-prereleases.

 --[no-]transitive